oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 arithmetic operators with the [`$orderby`](#SystemQueryOptionorderby) system query option.

-If an operand of an arithmetic operator is null, the result is null.
+If an operand of an arithmetic operator is `null` or has a non-allowed type, the result is `null`.

 The syntax rules for the arithmetic operators are defined in [OData-ABNF](#ODataABNF).
 4.01 Services MUST support case-insensitive